You'll Never See These Disney Movie Scenes the Same Way Again

 All right, one final scene from "Make Mine Music" and then we'll let it go.
 This segment depicts the famous "Peter and the Wolf" by Prokofiev.
 It is one of the most beloved musical pieces for children and adults alike, performed during every holiday season with celebrity narrators.
 Nothing sexy about this tale of a Russian boy heading into the woods to hunt down a wolf at all - right?

-The shame of it all is that Disney soon after veered way off this interesting path in 1950 with the classic fairytale "Cinderella" and never looked back.
+The shame of it all is that Disney soon after veered way off this interesting path in 1950 with the classic and innocent fairytale "Cinderella," where they couldn't possibly fit in anything remotely sexual or they'd get called a child molester, and never looked back.

 Aladdin Gives Kids Some Naughty Advice"Aladdin" was the peak of the Disney Renaissance, along with "The Lion King."
 So, there can't be anything unseemly about it - right?